 Oct 19, 1997

-"Seagate believes its products and technology should enable people do their jobs faster and better," said Phil Detwiler, Seagate's senior vice president of Marketing.
-"With unprecedented levels of performance in an ATA-interface, desktop drive and added-value features designed for ease of use like SeaShield and DiscWizard, the Medalist Pro 9140 transforms the way desktop PC users store and share the increasing amount of information important to them."
+"Seagate believes that its products and technology should enable people to do their jobs faster and better," said Phil Detwiler, Seagate's Senior Vice President of Marketing.
+"With unprecedented levels of performance in an ATA-interface, desktop drive and added-value features designed for ease of use, such as SeaShield and DiscWizard, the Medalist Pro 9140 transforms the way desktop PC users store and share the increasing amount of information important to them."

-Both drives utilize magneto-resistive heads, enabling Seagate to achieve higher areal densities, and enhanced partial response-maximum likelihood (EPRML) read channel technology for faster throughput during read/write operations.
-The Medalist Pro 9140 and Medalist Pro 6530 are equipped with a spacious 512 Kbyte cache, giving users the ability to transfer more of the specific information they need from the hard disc to memory.
+Both drives use magneto-resistive heads, enabling Seagate to achieve higher areal densities, and enhanced partial response maximum likelihood (EPRML) read channel technology for faster throughput during read/write operations.
+The Medalist Pro 9140 and Medalist Pro 6530 are equipped with a spacious 512 Kbyte cache, giving users the ability to transfer more of the specific information that they need from the hard disc to memory.

 About Fluid Dynamic Bearing Motors

 Seagate's innovative SeaShield protective cover for the drive's printed circuit board (PCB) prevents users from touching sensitive electronics during installation, keeping the drive safe from electrostatic discharge.
-For added convenience, Seagate has placed key information like installation instructions, specifications, drive parameters and jumper settings right on the SeaShield surface.
+For added convenience, Seagate has placed key information such as installation instructions, specifications, drive parameters and jumper settings on the SeaShield surface itself.

 Seagate's exclusive DiscWizard software program is an easy-to-use, graphical tool for installing, formatting and partitioning hard disc drives.
-DiscWizard analyzes the existing desktop system configuration and provides customized, detailed instructions on how to accomplish the type of installation best suited to the user's needs.
+DiscWizard analyses the existing desktop system configuration and provides customised, detailed instructions on how to accomplish the type of installation best suited to the user's needs.

 The Medalist Pro 9140 and Medalist Pro 6530 come with a standard three-year limited warranty.
 Both drives are scheduled for production in the first calendar quarter of 1998.

-Seagate Technology, Inc. (NYSE:SEG) is a leading provider of technology and products enabling people to store, access, and manage information.
-Seagate is committed to providing best-in-class products to help people get their information when, where and how they need it.
-Seagate is the world's largest manufacturer of disc drives, magnetic discs and read-write heads, a market leader in tape drives, and a leading developer of software for information availability, access and analysis.
-With nearly $9 billion in revenues for its 1997 fiscal year, Seagate can be found around the globe and on the World Wide Web at http://www.seagate.com.
+Seagate Technology, Inc. (NYSE:SEG) is a leading provider of technology and products enabling people to store, access and manage information.
+Seagate is committed to providing best-in-class products to help people access their information when, where and how they need it.
+Seagate is the industry's largest manufacturer of disc drives, magnetic discs and read-write heads, a market leader in tape drives, and a leading developer of software for information availability, access and analysis.
+With nearly US$9 billion in revenues for its 1997 fiscal year, Seagate can be found around the globe and on the World Wide Web at http://www.seagate.com.